 Where can you purchase these types of epoxy?

-Many home improvement stores will have at least one variety of epoxy, but they may not have the exact type you need, or it may not be as high quality.
+Many home improvement stores will carry at least one variant of epoxy, but they may not have exactly what you need, and what they do have might be lower quality.

 You can find our award-winning Table Top Epoxy here and our Deep Pour Epoxy here.

 Here at UltraClear Epoxy, we take pride in ensuring the quality of our products so you can get exactly what you need for your project.

 Additionally, if you have any questions about epoxy resin or would like project planning assistance, please reach out to us.
 You can contact us via phone or email.

 During business hours, you can also chat with directly with one of our epoxy experts by clicking the Help button at the bottom right of your screen.